History Master's and Ph.D. Programs

 Visit the department web page for more detailed program information.

-To be considered for admission, all application requirements must be completed and received in the Graduate School by the first day of the spring term.
-For fall studies, the deadline January 17, 2018.
+To be considered for admission for the fall semester, all application requirements must be completed and received by the Graduate School by January 15th (preceding the fall semester).

 Read all application instructions prior to beginning an application.